Empac

 Key Challenges

-- Designing a token architecture flexible enough to support both applications and marketing pages — two fundamentally different use cases
+• Designing a token architecture flexible enough to support both applications and marketing pages, two very different use cases.